Ellen Tise, President of the International Federation of Library Associations and Institutions (IFLA) for 2009-2011

 Thursday, October 22, 2009

-Graduate School of Library and Information Science, Room 126 with a reception following the lecture.
+4:00pm in the Graduate School of Library and Information Science, Room 126 with a reception following the lecture.

 Her professional experience includes serving as University Librarian at the University of the Western Cape from 2001 – 2005 and prior to that was Deputy University Librarian at the University of the Witwatersrand, Johannesburg.
 She also previously held the position of Systems Librarian at the University of the Western Cape, as well as posts at Brakpan City Library and the University of the Free State.